-Motive to falsify
+Motive to Falsify

 - Does the party have a reason to lie?

 - What's at stake if the allegations are true?

 - Think academic or career implications

-- Also personal or relationship consequences
+- Personal or relationship consequences

 - What if the allegations are false?

 - Other pressures on the Complainant- failing grades, dramatic changes in social/personal life, other academic implications

 - Reliance on written document during testimony

-Past record
+Past Record